phantomphildius/manager-readme/README.md

 # Hi, I'm Andrew

 I'm incredibly excited to start working together.
 I am quite excited you are a part of the team!
 While this document is not intended to replace personal interactions and developing mutual understandings as we work together.
 I do hope that is helpful in giving you an idea about how I think, prefer to work, and my hope(s) for you.
 I intend for this document to be living and breathing.
 If something seems off or different let me know or open a pull request.
-I did write this after all, so it can't be perfect 😈
+I did write this after all, so it can't be perfect 😈 .
+Lastly, these types of READMEs have [received some criticism](https://medium.com/@marcusblankenship/burn-your-manager-readme-a8bfab7b9d8f).
+I think the criticisms are valid.
+I intend not to ask you to do the work to make our relationship work, nor adjust your core beliefs to align with mine.
+My only intent is to put myself out in the open and spark conversation.

 ## Our average week